-Private colleges and career schools that are licensed or registered with the Office of Higher Education are reviewed to ensure that they are good choices for Minnesota students.
+Colleges and career schools that are licensed or registered with the Office of Higher Education are required to:

-Occasionally, students or employees do not have a good experience.
-If you believe that a private career school or college has not met its promises, you can file a complaint with the Office of Higher Education.
-We will investigate complaints that institutions are not in compliance with state standards and, if justified, take action to prevent future problems.
+If you did not have a good experience or believe that a career school or college has not met these requirements, you can file a complaint with the Office of Higher Education.
+As a part of the Agency's regulatory oversight, we will investigate and respond to complaints and, if justified, take action to prevent future problems.

-- Keep records that provide evidence of the problem and your efforts to solve it through internal processes.
-Documentation will help you make your case with the institution and, if an Office of Higher Education complaint becomes necessary, help us learn about the issue and investigate.
+Keep records that provide evidence of the problem and your efforts to solve it through internal processes.
+Documentation will help you make your case with the institution and help us learn about the issue and investigate.

 Registration & Licensing